DavisPL-Teaching/261/project/overview.md

 - Start with functional correctness (baseline)
   Think of it as adding preconditions, postconditions (or assume/asserts) to your code

-- Then think about more interesting properties: are there any safety properties you are interested in?
+- Then think about more interesting properties: are there any safety properties or liveness properties you are interested in?
+Properties that require running the code multiple times?

 ### 2. Choosing a group